Report: Israel Exaggerated Invasion to Lure Hamas Fighters into Tunnels, then Bombed Them

 Readers of Breitbart News were puzzled to note that in all of the photos emerging from Gaza, there appeared to be lots of explosions, but no photographs of actual troop movements.

-Breitbart readers appear to be more perceive than Hamas fighters.
+Breitbart readers appear to be more perceptive than Hamas fighters.

 Meanwhile, Israel pounded a network of tunnels in northern Gaza known as the “metro,” which Hamas has developed to move fighters around in the event of an Israeli invasion.
 Hamas tunnels are also used to infiltrate Israel to carry out terror attacks.